Clinical Pastoral Education

 Annual Notice (published in accordance with ACPE Standard 4.d):

-This ACPE CPE center/program guarantees to its students the rights to inspect and review education records, to seek to amend them, to specified control over the release of record information, and to file a complaint against the program for alleged violations with ACPE, 1 Concourse Pkwy, Suite 800, Atlanta, GA 30328.
+This ACPE CPE program guarantees to its students the rights to inspect and review education records, to seek to amend them, and to specify control over the release of record information.
+A student has the right to object to record content.
+If not negotiable, the written objection will be kept with and released with the record.

 A student has the right to object to record content.
 If not negotiable, the written objection will be kept with and released with the record.
 Grades are exempted from this right.

-Violations of these protocols may be reported to the Chair of the Accreditation Commission at: ACPE, 1 Concourse Pkwy, Suite 800, Atlanta, GA 30328.
+Violations of these protocols may be reported to the Chair of the Accreditation Commission at: ACPE, 1 Concourse Pkwy, Suite 800, Atlanta, GA 30328 or via email at accreditation@acpe.edu.